teklynk/twitch_chat_highlight/README.md

 ### What is this?

 It allows you to highlight a chat message and have it display in an overlay.
 Could be used on a Talk Show or Just Chatting stream when answering viewer questions on stream.
 This is similar to [Social Stream Ninja](https://github.com/steveseguin/social_stream#readme) however, I feel this is much simpler and low tech.
 No browser extensions, no Twitch chat pop-out window and is easier to implement.

+This project uses [TMI.JS](https://tmijs.com/) to connect to Twitch chat anonymously.

 **Notes:**

 - This only works with Twitch chat.
 - Chat must be docked inside OBS in order for it to work with the browser source overlay.

 ### [Try it here](https://twitch-chat-highlight.pages.dev/)

 The site will generate 2 links.
 One for the browser source overlay and one for the custom dock.

 ### Samples